Suicide of Christine Chubbuck: Suicide

 On the morning of July 15, 1974, Chubbuck confused co-workers by claiming she had to read a newscast to open Suncoast Digest, something she had never done before.
 That morning's guest waited across the studio while Chubbuck sat at the news anchor's desk.
 During the first eight minutes of her program, Chubbuck covered three national news stories and then a shooting from the previous day at a local restaurant, Beef & Bottle, at the Sarasota-Bradenton Airport.

-The film reel of the restaurant shooting had jammed and would not run, so Chubbuck shrugged it off and said on-camera, "In keeping with the WXLT practice of presenting the most immediate and complete reports of local blood and guts news, TV 40 presents what is believed to be a television first.
-In living color, an exclusive coverage of an attempted suicide."
-She drew a .38 caliber Smith & Wesson Model 36 revolver and shot herself behind her right ear.
-Chubbuck fell forward violently and the technical director faded the broadcast rapidly to black.
+The film reel of the restaurant shooting had jammed and would not run, so Chubbuck shrugged it off and said on-camera: She drew a .38-caliber Smith and Wesson revolver from a shopping bag from behind her desk and shot herself behind the right ear.
+After she fell forward violently, the technical director rapidly faded the broadcast to black.

-The station quickly ran a standard public service announcement and then a movie.
-Some television viewers called the police, while others called the station to inquire if the shooting was staged.

-After the shooting, news director Mike Simmons found the papers from which Chubbuck had been reading her newscast contained a complete script of her program, including not only the shooting but also a third-person account to be read by whichever staff member took over the broadcast after the incident.
-He said her script called for her condition to be listed as "critical".

 She had written something like "TV-40 news personality Christine Chubbuck shot herself in a live broadcast this morning on a Channel 40 talk program.
 She was rushed to Sarasota Memorial Hospital, where she remains in critical condition."